Estimated reading time: 16 minutes

 Beet greens are edible and cooked like any other green: steaming and sauteeing.

-You’ll find that beet greens are very tender and sweet and cook up better than any other green you’ve had before.
+Beet greens are very tender and sweet and cook better than any other green you’ve had.

 You can sautee beet greens with oil, garlic, salt, and pepper and even add a bit of tomato paste for flavour.